 - 1. Do not include original materials in any file.
 Make copies. - 2.
-For lengthy items include copies of the following: - a.
+For published scholarship include copies of the following: - a.
 Book: the title page, verso, and any table of contents - b.
-Article: cover of journal issue, first page of article
+Article: cover of journal issue, complete article

 C. Core Document